 This course is a comprehensive study of the child as they relate to their family and community.
 Emphasis is on communication, diversity, professionalism and social policy.
 An in-depth study of community resources is included.
+3 sem hrs

 ECE 130 Observation and Assessment